Reporting Crime, Emergencies and Non-Emergencies

 Step 2: Obtain necessary medical treatment.
 If emergency medical attention is needed, call 911.
 Go immediately to a doctor or hospital for treatment of any injuries and for other tests, which can provide important medical evidence.
 In such situations, individuals should make special effort to preserve evidence which may be necessary to prove criminal conduct.
 (Ideally, a victim of sexual offense should not wash, douche, use the toilet, or change clothing prior to a medical exam.)

-Step 3: Contact the Director of Human Resources or the Chief Administrative Officer in a timely manner.
+Step 3: Contact the Manager of Campus Life or the VP of Campus Life in a timely manner.
 If an incident of sexual offense is reported to any other person in the seminary, that person should immediately report to one of the people in the above-named positions.
 A written report of the sexual offense incident should be filed with the seminary within 72 hours of the incident.

 The Manager of Campus Life or the VP of Campus Life may assist the victim with any of the above steps.